mouadbra/multimodal-app/readme.md

    - **Metrics**: technical issues frequency
    - **Gallery**: all generated images with scores and issue tags

-## Usage / Demo
-- The video shows complete usage: audio recording, image generation, similarity analysis, audio description, and evaluation dashboard
-- Watch the demo here: [Multi-Modal AI Pipeline Demo]()

 ## Notes

 - CLIP similarity scores of 30-50% are normal for long descriptive prompts — it's a cosine distance, not a quality score
-- FLUX returns images as base64 (not a URL like DALL-E) — images are displayed directly in the browser
-- Evaluation batches are limited to 3 prompts × 1 iteration by default to stay within Modal's 300s timeout
 - All Azure credentials are stored as Modal secrets and never exposed to the frontend